datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 ## Pricing

-Astra DB Plugin for Hashi Vault is free.
-See the HashiCorp Platform (HCP) Vault site for its [enterprise pricing](https://cloud.hashicorp.com/products/vault/pricing) details.
+Astra DB Plugin for HashiCorp Vault is free.
+See the HashiCorp Platform Vault site for its [enterprise pricing](https://cloud.hashicorp.com/products/vault/pricing) details.

 ## Build steps - optional